 [T]he soul that is patterned on the commonwealth of the Good will find itself a stranger and a pilgrim on the earth, mocked by those still chained in and deluded by the shadows of the cave.

 Keith Ward wrote that in his marvelous The God Conclusion.
 It's in the middle of his analysis of Plato and why the great philosopher wasn't a world-hating totalitarian.
-"The commonwealth of the Good" is, essentially, found in the spirit of one who aspires to live in a society that can only exist in Heaven and in the true and authentic.
+"The commonwealth of the Good" is, essentially, found only in Heaven and the hearts of the true and authentic.

 An artist shouldn't have to starve.
 No one should have to starve.
 But that isn't the world we live in.